Please read this recent story about a groundbreaking CBS 60 minutes episode where rampant use of electric motors in

 To us, it’s nothing new that ebikes can be built so stealthy that barely anyone will know the difference between an electric bike and its pedal-only counterpart, and we are used to the idea of spandex-clad road bikers yelling: “Cheater!”

-As an electric biker…when you look at the Gruber Assist, it is so small that it fits inside the seat tube, and almost to impossible to identify a Gruber-converted bike as an electric bike.
+As an electric biker…when you look at the Vivax Assist, it is so small that it fits inside the seat tube, and it’s almost impossible to identify a Vivax-converted bike as an electric bike.
 It’s made in Germany, and since it’s so small it can be stuffed inside a seat tube, it just seems like pure e-bike porn.

 Electric bikers do get treated with some disdain from regular bikers, who they share the lanes with.
-The Gruber Assist is a way you can pass those spandex-wearing fools, no matter what shape you are actually in or how you are dressed…and they will have no clue you are on electric bike… it’s brilliant!
+The Vivax Assist is a way that you can pass those spandex-wearing fools, no matter what shape you are actually in, or how you are dressed…and they will have no clue you are on electric bike…it’s brilliant!

-The Gruber is made with “discreet” in mind.
+The Vivax is made with “discreet” in mind.

-In one of the hottest pieces of electric bike press to be aired in recent history there was an allegation of cheating in professional cycling, but this time it was not doping, but rather an allegation made against Fabian Cancellara for using an electric motor during his wins in the 2010 races the Paris-Roubaix and the Tour of Flanders.
-This unsurfaced via a piece of creative internet investigating technique, using a youtube video of the race, and an amateur editor critique:
+In one of the hottest pieces of electric bike press to be aired in recent history, there was an allegation of cheating in professional cycling, but this time?…it was not blood-doping, but rather an allegation made against Fabian Cancellara for using an electric motor during his wins in the 2010 races the Paris-Roubaix and the Tour of Flanders.
+This issue surfaced via a piece of creative internet investigating technique.
+By using a youtube video of the race, and an amateur editor critique:

 Although most of the public (and also the professional cycling association) has dismissed the above video as not true.
 It did do a good job of putting a spotlight on an electric drive system that is totally stealthy for electric bike riders who want to hide their motor from friends when they’re on rides.

-The Gruber Assist is a beautifully designed system that gives you a nice boost in a way that can’t be seen (although it can be faintly heard).
+The Vivax Assist is a beautifully designed system that gives you a nice boost in a way that can’t be seen (although it can be faintly heard).

-The newly developed Gruber Assist bicycle drive consists of five components:
+The newly developed Vivax Assist bicycle drive consists of five components:

 - Hiden push-button